ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 ## CWT Containing a COSE_Key # {#ssec-cwt-conf-kcwt}

-The confirmation method "kcwt" specifies a CBOR Web Token (CWT) {{RFC8392}} containing a COSE_Key {{RFC9053}} in a 'cnf' claim and possibly other claims.
+The confirmation method "kcwt" specifies a CBOR Web Token (CWT) {{RFC8392}} containing a COSE_Key {{RFC9053}} in a "cnf" claim and possibly other claims.
 The semantics of "kcwt" is like that of the "kcwt" COSE Header Parameter specified in {{RFC9528}}.

 ## CCS Containing a COSE_Key # {#ssec-cwt-conf-kccs}

-The confirmation method "kccs" specifies a CWT Claims Set (CCS) {{RFC8392}} containing a COSE_Key {{RFC9053}} in a 'cnf' claim and possibly other claims.
+The confirmation method "kccs" specifies a CWT Claims Set (CCS) {{RFC8392}} containing a COSE_Key {{RFC9053}} in a "cnf" claim and possibly other claims.
 The semantics of "kccs" is like that of the "kccs" COSE Header Parameter specified in {{RFC9528}}.

 # JWT Confirmation Methods # {#ssec-jwt-conf}